 Have learners highlight, circle or remove organisms that will be affected by a decline in Snapper.
-Most if not all of the food web will be affected in some way.

-b.
-If snapper are overfished, what will happen to: a) kina and b) kelp c.
+Most if not all of the food web will be affected in some way. - 2.
+If snapper are overfished, what will happen to: a) kina and b) kelp?
+Kina will increase (because there are less snapper eating the kina) and kelp will decrease (as then there are more kina eating the kelp). - 3.
 If snapper are overfished, what will happen if a rahui is put in place preventing the taking of any kai moana?

-Kina will increase (because there are less snapper eating the kina) and kelp will decrease (as then there are more kina eating the kelp).

-A rahui will allow snapper numbers to recover and the entire food web will benefit.
+A rahui will allow snapper numbers to recover and the entire food web will benefit. - 4.

-d.
 After the rahui is lifted, fishing resumes as usual and snapper numbers dramatically drop again.
 What else could be done to keep snapper numbers healthy?
 Fishery managers could reduce the total allowable catch of snapper so that less fish are caught.